mach-composer/mach-composer-cli/docs/src/prerequisites/azure.md

 $ terraform init
 $ terraform apply
 ```
-4. For a new Terraform setup, initially it will store the Terraform state locally and should be named `terraform.tfstate`.
+4. For a new Terraform setup, initially it will store the Terraform state locally and should be named `terraform.tfstate`.<br>
-   We'll move this state to the Storage Account that has been created by the shared infra module.
+   We'll move this state to the Storage Account that has been created by the shared infra module.<br>
    To do this, add a backend setting to project like below
 ```terraform
 terraform {